damnicolussi/damnicolussi/README.md

 - 🌱 I’m currently learning **TypeScript, React, Next.js**

-- 👨‍💻 All of my projects are available at [nicolussi.dev](nicolussi.dev)
+- 👨‍💻 All of my projects are available here and in the future also at [nicolussi.dev](nicolussi.dev)

 - 📫 How to reach me **damiano@nicolussi.dev**